 Tom’s specialist interests are character and virtue ethics, citizenship, community development, student leadership and volunteering.
 He has written extensively on many of these areas as well as developing resources and training programmes for schools.
 Tom is currently undertaking a PhD at the University of Birmingham considering the influence of the Internet on the character virtues of young people in England.

 Tom has appeared in the media several times in the last year, including in the national press, national radio and local radio.
 The BBC, in its Education and Family section, recently reported on a survey undertaken by the Jubilee Centre for Character and Values which suggests that most people want schools to encourage values such as honesty and fairness in pupils.
 Tom awas also a guest on the BBBC Radio 4 Bringing up Britain programme about character.
 Listen to the episode on Character.
 Tom has also been an advisor on several consultations recently including the All Party Parlimentary Group (APPG) on Social Mobility report on character and resillience and the IPPR Condition of Britain report.
-He has also spoken on the theme of Character Education at conferences for head teachers and teachers both in Britain and Internationally.
+He is also a member of the data and quality advisory group for Step up to Serve and leads on their characer and service research.
+He has also spoken on the theme of Character and Citizenship Education at conferences for head teachers and teachers both in Britain and Internationally.

 Tom Harrison has spent most of his careers working in the not for profit sector on educational programmes.
 Most recently Tom has managed projects that have both a national and international reach, on behalf of the School of Education and the University of Birmingham.
 One project, My Character, involves the development of a new social networking website and hard copy journal that is designed to develop the character, values and future mindedness of 11-14 year olds.
 The other is the development of a teaching pack for primary schools, entitled Knightly Virtues, that encourages young people to read great narratives and then draw lessons about their own character and values from them.
 Both the projects are subject to various research strategies to access impact, including randomised controlled trials.